-Banou Arjomand is a Research Assistant with the Just Security 2020 project at the Stimson Center.
+Banou Arjomand is a Research Assistant with the Global Governance, Justice & Security Program at the Stimson Center.
 Her research interests include Iranian Foreign Policy, geopolitics of the Middle East and Peacebuilding efforts of the UN.
 She holds a B.A. in Middle East and South Asian studies and Persian Language and Literature from Emory University in Atlanta, Georgia.
 She is a member of the Iranian-American Women Foundation and spent two summers volunteering in the outskirts of Tehran, Iran.
 She has done research internships at the International Crisis Group and The Asia Society.

 Global Governance, Justice & Security